You can’t compare what isn’t getting measured

 | Employee pros and cons | Minnesota's new Earned Sick-Safe Time law helps child-rearing parents in the private sector, name one working parent who has never had to struggle finding affordable daycare or decent health care insurance.
 4 Embedded plans are the most complex health insurance structure, with both family and individual deductibles to consider.
 In a workforce with less healthy worker demographics, families with high medical expenses can experience more stress from unplanned higher upfront costs.
 But when open enrollment occurs in a time of health care and insurance market unpredictability, the savings by re-shuffling the provider or plan deck can amount to hundreds of dollars a month. |

 Health Care Homes, Chapter 358, Article 2 (SF 3780) added Minn.
 Stat. §§ 256B.0751; 256B.0752; and 256B.0753, become effective August 1, 2008, the start of many sweeping health care reforms.
 Nothing seems to stop health-care delivery and related costs steadily inflating.
-At some point on 'non-profit' balance sheets, there came a cliff-drop for enormous health system entities.
-Large sunk costs in bricks and mortar expansion, perennially unresolved troubles with over-worked, under-paid staff that has to include doctors legally bound by non-compete agreements.
+At some point on 'non-profit' balance sheets came an abrupt cliff-drop for health system entities.
+Large sunk costs in bricks and mortar expansion, perennially unresolved troubles with over-worked, under-paid staff that includes doctors legally bound by non-compete agreements.
 Things get desperate when the busiest office at a hospital is its legal department.
-Finally a whistle blew and that dreaded rationing flag had to be dropped.
+Finally a whistle blew to wave the dreaded rationing flag postponed by the Affordable Care Act.
 Out the window went performing medical miracles for low wages and any widely recognized, evidence-based and credible way for comparing clinic systems under criteria such as State of MN “Health Care Homes”.

-Were statewide health measures a virtue signal, and care quality studies grandstanding that government cares?
-Have unprofitable, un-elected non-profits, in disconnecting fixes by the elected, cured shortfalls of being too big to fail, with the side effect doing this exposing there isn't enough charity or tax revenue in the world to cover the worst sacred-versus-secular wound ever.
+Have statewide health measures by way of care quality studies merely been virtue signals to grandstand that government cares?
+Have unprofitable, un-elected non-profits, in disconnecting fixes by the elected, cured shortfalls of being too big to fail, with a side effect exposing there isn't enough charity or tax revenue in the world to cover the worst sacred-versus-secular wound ever.
+The material versus the spiritual is an unwinnable war.

-Ending educational liaisons with university medical schools happened exactly as workers who are young, old, working or looking for work have never been more aware AI is likely to increasingly displace educated, skilled, trained, effective, compassionate and caring human healers.
+Ending educational liaisons with university medical schools happened exactly as workers who are young, old, working or looking for work have never been more aware AI is likely to increasingly displace educated, skilled, trained, effective, compassionate and caring human healers and everyone else that works for a living.

 References